 Things to do in Mostar

 Stari Most, the iconic bridge that has become a symbol in the city.
 It’s ok you won’t need to go and look for it; you will probably find yourself crossing and recrossing the bridge more times than you can count.
 The bridge was destroyed in the war and then rebuilt using traditional Ottoman materials and techniques.
 It has a small museum dedicated to it; I didn’t find the museum too interesting, although I’m not really a museum person anyway.

-2. Shopping!
-No I hate shopping too, but like the bridge it will be hard to avoid the markets.
+No I hate shopping too, but like the bridge it is hard to avoid.
 There are good prices to be found if you enjoy that sort of thing; even I succumbed to a purchase of two silk scarves for a bargain five euros each.

 3. Kriva Cuprija

 Although Stari Most is the most famous bridge, there is also another stone bridge a short distance away.
 Kriva Cuprija, or the crooked bridge, made it through the war only to collapse during heavy flooding on New Years Eve 1999.
 It also has been painstakingly rebuilt.

 There is an excellent exhibition of war photos taken by a New Zealand photojournalist, Wade Goodard.
 These photos bring home a powerful message about Mostar during the early nineties.

 5. Koski Mehmed Pasina Dzamijo

 If you only see one Mosque whilst you’re in town, then this is the one.
 You can climb the minaret to get some superb views of the old town.

 You can do all of that quite comfortably in one day.
 Other things I did there included a visit to Musibegavic house, a hotel with a museum part that you can walk around.
 It was nothing special.
 Really it was just a glance at an old (around 300 year old) Ottoman house, so maybe if you haven’t seen one before you might enjoy it.